Law111/AL_LYJ/README.md

 # <p align="center"> LYJ: Lawrence Joa, Yat Long Chan, Joshua Gao </p>

 ## ALTester
 Iterates through an ArrayList, if any of its elements are larger than the element after it, the ArrayList is not sorted and will return false.
-Otherwise, return true
+If the iteration finishes without returning false, this means the ArrayList is sorted and the method will return true.

 ## OrderedArrayList